Browser Bro

 Referencing Elements in the DOM

 In order to do something on a page, we need a way to reference the controls on it.
-The shorthand language supports four main ways of referencing elements:
+The shorthand language supports multiple ways of referencing elements:- ID: By element

 Format